 Pruning: We annually identify and prioritize corridors of street trees within the MID in need of pruning.
 Pruning enhances public safety and helps ensure healthy structure, growth, and long-term viability of the trees within our urban environment.
 Dormant season pruning was completed in Feb-March 2018 on 57 selected trees, including: Ponce Triangle Park; oaks on North Ave between the Connector and Spring St; elms on Ponce de Leon Ave between Peachtree and Juniper; baldcypress and maples on 12th Street between Crescent and Peachtree Walk; and elms on 17th St between the Connector and W.Peachtree.
 What else can we say, we love urban trees!

-Sidewalk Improvements (Annual Program) - Since November 2014, Midtown Alliance has performed about $850,000 worth of sidewalk repairs in approximately 240 locations within the Midtown Improvement District.
+Sidewalk Improvements (Annual Program) - From November 2014 to January 2019, Midtown Alliance has performed about $875,000 worth of sidewalk repairs in approximately 250 locations within the Midtown Improvement District.
 Work includes patching or replacing concrete, resetting pavers, new curb and ADA ramp upgrades, and other sidewalk repairs to help maintain and improve pedestrian mobility in Midtown.

 Concurrently, Midtown Alliance and Central Atlanta Progress (CAP)/Atlanta Downtown Improvement District (ADID), directed a $6 million enhancement of the two Peachtree Street bridges which cross over the Interstate-75/85 Connector near the Brookwood split and Ralph McGill Boulevard respectively.
 This effort celebrated the bridges on either end of Midtown as gateways to Atlanta's urban core.
 Construction on the North Bridge began in Fall 2015 and was completed by the end of 2017.